ReinaldoPimentel/outsystems-cordova-plugin-vest-detection/README.md

 Contributions are welcome!
 Please open an issue or submit a pull request.

-## Author

-Your Name

 ## Support

-For issues and questions, please use the [GitHub issue tracker](https://github.com/yourusername/outsystems-cordova-plugin-vest-detection/issues).
+For issues and questions, please use the [GitHub issue tracker](https://github.com/ReinaldoPimentel/outsystems-cordova-plugin-vest-detection/issues).